What did these guys to be considered the most famous hackers in history

 Robert Tappan Morris

 The history of computer viruses started with Tappan Morris.
-In 1988, this young hacker recently graduated from Harvard with a Bachelor of Arts, developed the Morris Worm, the first self-replicating malware in the Internet history.
+In 1988, a young hacker recently graduated from Harvard with a Bachelor of Arts, developed the Morris Worm, the first self-replicating malware in Internet history.

 This worm attacked 6 thousand of the 60 thousand servers connected to the network.
 Morris was arrested and sentenced to three years of probation, community service and a fine of more than $ 10,000.

-Morris is involved in several academic projects as an associate professor at the Massachusetts Institute of Technology.
-His most recent creation is the Arc programming language.
+Years later, Morris is involved in several academic projects as an associate professor at the Massachusetts Institute of Technology.
+His most recent creation is the Arc programming language but his position as one of the most famous hackers in history still intact.

 Niculae Popescu aka "Nae" or "Stoichitoui"